veorq/cryptocoding/README.md

 }
 ```

-When targeting Windows XP or above, the CryptoAPI above can be bypassed in favor of [http://msdn.microsoft.com/en-us/library/windows/desktop/aa387694%28v=vs.85%29.aspx <code>RtlGenRandom</code>]:
+When targeting Windows XP or above, the CryptoAPI above can be bypassed in favor of [http://msdn.microsoft.com/en-us/library/windows/desktop/aa387694%28v=vs.85%29.aspx `RtlGenRandom`]:

 ```C
 #include <stdint.h>